jaimeiniesta/metainspector/README.md

 * The images API also now use html height and width attributes as well as `fastimage` to provide `page.images.largest` which will return the largest image on the page that has a ratio squarer than 1:10 or 10:1.
 This usually provides a good alternative to the OG or Twitter images if they are not supplied.

+## Changes in 4.1.0

+* Introduces the `:normalize_url` option, which allows to disable URL normalization.

 ## Changes in 4.0

 * The links API has been changed, now instead of `page.links`, `page.internal_links` and `page.external_links` we have: